 According to the report, Morrison's strengths align nicely with newly minted defensive coordinator Mike Pettine's system.
-Morrison seemingly has positioned himself to make a strong case for a roster spot with 53-man cuts looming in the near distance.
+Morrison seemingly has positioned himself to make a strong case for a roster spot with 53-man cuts looming.
 Even if he makes the team, however, it's likely Morrison will be of most service on special teams.

 Morrison started all 15 games for Indianapolis and finished the season as the team's top tackler.
-The 23-year-old looked to take a step forward in his sophomore season and likely heads into 2018 as a presumed starter at inside linebacker for the Colts.
+The 23-year-old took a step forward in his sophomore season and likely heads into 2018 as a presumed starter at inside linebacker for the Colts.